-Cape Town cuts water usage limit by nearly half
+Cape Town cuts water use limit by nearly half

 Residents are now being asked to curb the amount of municipal water they use each day to just 50 liters (a little over 13 gallons).
 Only a month ago, level six restrictions had placed residents on a daily allowance of 87 liters (about 23 gallons), illustrating the severity of the looming crisis.

-Officials estimate that if water levels continue to fall as expected, South Africa's second most populous city will run out of water by April 16, which is known as "Day Zero."
+Officials estimate that if water levels continue to fall as expected, South Africa's second most populous city will run out of water by April 16, which has been dubbed "Day Zero."

 Experts are keeping a close eye on daily consumption in a desperate bid to avoid the disaster, warning residents tempted to ignore measures that they face fines and the installation of water-management meters if they do not comply.